 Holland Community Opera Fellowship

-Launched in 2017, the Holland Community Opera Fellowship leads the opera field in civic practice by deepening relationships outside of performance venues.
-Our team engages in the Omaha metro community each season, bringing artistry and connection to a variety of long-term and short-term co-created community-based programs.
+Launched in 2017, the Holland Community Opera Fellowship (HCOF) leads the opera field in civic practice by deepening relationships outside of performance venues.
+Our team engages in the Omaha metro community each season bringing artistry and connection to a variety of long-term and short-term co-created community-based programs.
 Programming is focused on creativity and inspiration, utilizing the elements of opera (drama, word, art, movement and music) in community-based settings.

 AS A FELLOWSHIP WE